ModistAndrew/ArtofTnt/README.md

 _//assets/[namespace]/models/tnt_frame_additions with a same name_
 `{`
 `"type": "range",` _//the addition type, see @AdditionType_
-`"item": "minecraft:gunpowder",` _//the registry name of the item to add, shouldn't duplicate_
+`"item": "minecraft:gunpowder",` _//the registry name of the item to add, shouldn't duplicate_ _//some need item data, don't change_
 `"increment": 1.0,` _//the increment to the addition type, may be negative when type is instability_
 `"minTier": 0,` _//the min level of the tnt frame to put, 0-3， 4+ to ban_
 `"maxCount": 8,` _//max count of the addition, will also be restricted by the max count of type and slot_